theriley106/Internship_Compensation/scripts/tempREADME2.md

 Relocation/Signing Bonus:
 Stock and/or recurring bonuses:
 Total comp:
 Note that you only really need to include the relocation/signing bonus into the total comp if it was a recent thing.
+Also, while the primary purpose of these threads is obviously to share compensation info, discussion is also encouraged.
 The format here is slightly unusual, so please make sure to post under the appropriate top-level thread, which are: US [High/Medium/Low] CoL, Western Europe, Eastern Europe, Latin America, ANZC, Asia, or Other.
 If you don't work in the US, you can ignore the rest of this post.
 To determine cost of living buckets, I used this site: http://www.bestplaces.net/
 If the principal city of your metro is not in the reference list below, go to bestplaces, type in the name of the principal city (or city where you work in if there's no such thing), and then click "Cost of Living" in the left sidebar.
 The buckets are based on the Overall number: [Low: < 100], [Medium: >= 100, < 150], [High: >= 150].